 In other words: SPF allows you to define who gets to send emails from your company’s domain and helps you prevent someone from sending emails as if coming from your company.

 Sounds complicated?
 You might also want to check this simple SPF definition.

 The first mention of SPF dates back to 2000, but back then it stood for “Sender Permitted Form” instead of “Sender Policy Framework.”
 Between 2000 and 2014, SPF underwent a name change and evolved from an experimental email authentication standard to the final version of SPF we know today.

 Sender Policy Framework isn’t the most complex or thorough method of email authentication, but it is a fundamental element of protocols such as DKIM and DMARC, and still plays an important role in authenticating email messages.

 An SPF record is a TXT record published in the Domain Name System (DNS).
 This DNS TXT record contains a list of all the IP addresses that are authorized to send emails from a given domain.
 In the case of your company, that would mean all of the IP addresses of your company’s servers and domains.

 For instance, if you have multiple sending IP addresses, you can indicate all of them on your SPF record.
 This lets your recipients’ email services know those IP addresses are allowed to send mail on behalf of your domain.
 On the contrary, it also tells email servers that mail coming from an IP not listed on your SPF record isn’t really coming from your company and should be rejected.

 How does SPF work?

-The receiving email server checks to verify if the sending IP is on the domain’s list of approved senders (as recorded in the SPF record).
-If it is, it’s approved and it continues being processed for delivery.
+The receiving email server checks to verify if the sending IP address is on the domain’s list of approved senders (as recorded in the SPF record).
+If it is, it is approved and the email continues to be processed for delivery.